Our Tours6 Day Northern Delights Adventure Tour

 Day 3

-In the afternoon, we make our way along the Antrim Coastline to the city of Derry – Londonderry.
+We make our way along the Antrim Coastline to the city of Derry/ Londonderry.
 A city with a fascinating and often turbulent history.
 In fact, it is the only completely walled city in Ireland.
-While in Derry, you’ll learn all about its history and explore its walls on the award-winning Martin McCrossan walking tour of Derry.
+While in Derry, you’ll learn all about its history and explore its walls on the award-winning walking tour of Derry.

 Interesting fact about Derry – Londonderry: In 1613, the city was granted a Royal Charter by King James and gained the “London” prefix to reflect the funding of its construction by the London guilds.
 To reflect the divide that is still present to this day, Nationalists call the city Derry, while Unionists call it Londonderry.

-We’ll depart Derry- Londonderry and head to the historic Grianán of Aileach fort.
-A circular stone fort thought to have been built in the sixth or seventh century with a 244 metres vantage point.
-The panoramic views of Donegal from on top of Grianán of Aileach fort are second to none.
+Visit the historic Grianán of Aileach fort, a circular stone fort thought to have been built in the sixth or seventh century with a 244m vantage point over the inlets.
+The panoramic views of Donegal from the fort are second to none.

 A short drive to Letterkenny, it’s time to visit Kinnegar Brewery.
 Named after Kinnegar Beach in County Donegal where the brewery was started by Rick and Libby.
-A second brewery, K2 has recently opened in Letterkenny – the largest town in Donegal.
-Rick has always been passionate about his beers.
-While there they’ll take you through the brewing process, from the malt loft through to the brewhouse, as well as the fermentation process and the conditioning in the cellar, and finally to packaging.
+They are passionate about brewing and will take you through the brewing process starting in the malt loft.
+This is one of the few breweries in Ireland to have a newly opened taproom where we will taste the range of beers.

 Kinnegar Brewery